wellyshen/react-cool-portal/README.md

 🚧 This library is in-progress.
 Milestone as below:

-- [x] Auto creating the container of a portal
+- [x] Auto creating the container of the portal
 - [x] Renders element to the portal container
-- [x] Control the visible of a portal
+- [x] Show/hide/toggle the portal
-- [x] Visible event callbacks
+- [x] onShow/onHide event callbacks
-- [x] Support clickOutsideToHide and escToHide
+- [x] Support clickOutsideToHide and escToHide interactions
 - [ ] Server-side rendering compatibility
 - [ ] Unit testing
 - [ ] Demo app